rolandmueller/bigdata/streamlit.md

 ## Deliverable

-1. Push your Strimlit directory to Github and post the URL of your repository to Moodle
+1. Push your Streamlit directory to Github and post the URL of your repository to Moodle
 2. Take a screenshot of the Streamlit App and upload it to Moodle